Skip to content

 Cost: $40–100

-A must-have tool for regions with heavy snowfall, salt spreaders distribute road salt that makes ice melt faster.
+Salt spreaders are a must-have tool for regions with heavy snowfall.
+They distribute road salt, which melts ice faster.
 Spreading salt protects your customers from accidents on their properties.

 Salt spreaders range from simple handheld models to large, tow-behind units.
-Many residential snow removal pros use handheld spreaders or drop spreaders for even salt distribution.
+Many businesses rely on professional equipment like handheld spreaders or drop spreaders for precise, even salt distribution.
 A broadcast spreader helps you cover larger areas faster.

 Cost: $150–400

-Ideal for removing snow from properties, loaders are large machines that plow, blow, and scoop deep snow on roads, parking lots, or other commercial areas.
+Loaders are large machines that plow, blow, and scoop deep snow.
+They are ideal for removing snow from properties, such as roads, parking lots, or other commercial areas.

-You can drive this piece of commercial snow removal equipment along like a tractor to maneuver it where you want snow removed.
+You can drive this piece of commercial equipment along like a tractor to maneuver it where you want snow removed.

 • A skid-steer loader has a steering mechanism that locks one set of wheels while the other set moves, allowing it to skid its wheels for easier rotation.
 Use a skid-steer to remove snow in tight spaces.